The Alliance Alive: HD Remastered Review (Switch)

 The Alliance Alive features a pressing and daring narrative, but it doesn’t shepherd you from one set piece to the next- not without fair warning, that is.
 There are points of no return, but you’ll rarely be locked out of exploration.
 There are plenty of Water Devil dens- deathly challenging pits of miniboss battles- to explore, and a number of NPCs to recruit to your cause in order to bolster the ranks of your guilds.
 Coupled with a New Game+ that allows the player to carry over character builds, this roughly forty-hour RPG has a definite amount of heft.

-The game mitigates the tedium of grinding by speeding up combat animations up to either two or four times, and the proper guild investments can result in large amount of talent point acquisition for some truly impressive builds.
+The game mitigates the tedium of grinding by speeding up combat animations up to either two or four times, and the proper guild investments can result in large amounts of talent point acquisition for some truly impressive builds.
 In terms of remastered editions, the game now features a minimap function on its screen, which usually centers action on the player avatar and never overlaps with this feature, and a number of quick-select options are displayed on the lower left of the screen for easy access.
 Additionally, the in-game guide is a much more transparent article that can be accessed at multiple points, with the game actively encouraging this.
 Because of its dissimilarity with a number of other RPGs, taking a quick browse through these helpful options can be beneficial to newcomers.
 Though there’s no fresh new content that remixes that of the original 3DS release, the game doesn’t really need it all that much, offering more than enough for its price of entry.

 At this point in time, The Alliance Alive HD Remastered isn’t just releasing on a system rife with RPG options, it’s also hitting the eShop in between titanic bookends like Dragon Quest XI S and Pokemon Sword and Shield.
 What this game does have going for it, however, is the genuine feeling of polish and charm, managing to pull off the old Tokyo RPG Factory mission of feeling like a title based upon classics with enough new to justify its existence.
 It is different enough from almost anything else you’ll see on the system (save for the SaGa remasters and eventual localizations), and boasts a slightly reduced price point in comparison with its contemporaries.
 Still, this game very much feels like a straight port of a 3DS title, with little truly new to offer, meaning those who played the original should only double-dip if it ended up being a favorite.
 That’s not hard to imagine, however, as The Alliance Alive certainly deserves to release in a year of RPG powerhouses, offering a delightfully deep and immensely enjoyable experience.